ray-project/ray/doc/tutorial.md

 ## Immutable remote objects

 In Ray, we can create and manipulate objects.
-We refer to these objects as **remote objects**, and we use **object references** to refer to them.
+We refer to these objects as **remote objects**, and we use **object IDs** to refer to them.
 Remote objects are stored in **object stores**, and there is one object store per node in the cluster.
 In the cluster setting, we may not actually know which machine each object lives on.

-An **object reference** is essentially a unique ID that can be used to refer to a remote object.
-If you're familiar with Futures, our object references are conceptually similar.
+An **object ID** is essentially a unique ID that can be used to refer to a remote object.
+If you're familiar with Futures, our object IDs are conceptually similar.

 We assume that remote objects are immutable.
 That is, their values cannot be